 Enjoy a structured Zoom figure drawing art class with instruction on the technical and artistic aspects of drawing and using the iPad, Apple Pencil and Procreate app as your tools.
 This is a monthly online class originally introduced for Covid Shelter-in-Place and that will end with a last class on August 21st, 2021.
 All instruction is via use of Procreate app on the iPad, though use of other media by students is okay.
 The class is run very similar to a traditional figure drawing class with shorter poses in the first half and worked up to longer poses in the second half.
 It is a small class with the opportunity for everyone to receive guidance from the instructor.
 Suitable for beginners and experienced artists.
 I share a loose, gestural and expressive approach to drawing from the model.
 This class will train your eye, sharpen your observational skills and equip you with the technical and artistic experience to make the most of your iPad as an amazing art tool.
 The models during this series of classes may be minimally clothed or nude and therefore this class is for students 18+ and for participation where the computer will not be seen by children under 18.
-No photography, recording or screen capture is permitted at any time during these sessions, and all students need to have a microphone and webcam.
-The introductory and review sections (first and last 30 minutes) are recorded by the host.
-Students show their work as part of the class.
+No photography, recording or screen capture is permitted at any time during these sessions.
+The introductory and review sections (first and last 30 minutes) may be recorded by the host.
+Students are encouraged to show their work as part of the class.

 The cost is $45, including the model fee.
 To pay for this class please use the link above, or you can alternatively pay via PayPal.me.
 I send the Zoom details ahead of the class once you have registered.